-Subscribing to FedBid is free to Buyers and Sellers; however, FedBid applies a proportional Transaction Fee to all Bids within a particular Buy and includes the Transaction Fee in the total Bid Price submitted to the Buyer for consideration.
+Subscribing to FedBid is free to Buyers and Sellers; however, FedBid applies a Transaction Fee to all Bids within a particular Buy and includes the Transaction Fee in the total Bid Price submitted to the Buyer for consideration.
 Unless otherwise agreed by FedBid and Buyer, the resulting FedBid Fee for any Buy is included in the payment from the Buyer to the Selected Seller or the third party for which the Selected Seller is acting as authorized representative or agent.
-ACCORDINGLY, EACH SELLER ACKNOWLEDGES AND AGREES THAT ALL FEDBID FEES ARE THE PROPERTY OF FEDBID AND THAT, AS SELECTED SELLER, IT WILL REMIT TO FEDBID OR, IF APPLICABLE, THE FEDBID AUTHORIZED AGENT, ALL FEDBID FEES BY THE PAYMENT DUE DATE AND THAT FAILURE TO DO SO WILL RESULT IN SELECTED SELLER BEING SUBJECT TO INTEREST PAYMENTS AND OTHER PENALTIES, UP TO AND INCLUDING COLLECTIONS ACTIVITY AND WEB SITE ACCESS REVOCATION.
+ACCORDINGLY, EACH SELLER ACKNOWLEDGES AND AGREES THAT ALL FEDBID FEES ARE THE PROPERTY OF FEDBID AND THAT, AS SELECTED SELLER, IT WILL REMIT TO FEDBID OR, IF APPLICABLE, THE FEDBID AUTHORIZED AGENT, ALL FEDBID FEES BY THE PAYMENT DUE DATE AND THAT FAILURE TO DO SO WILL RESULT IN SELECTED SELLER BEING SUBJECT TO INTEREST PAYMENTS AND OTHER PENALTIES, UP TO AND INCLUDING COLLECTIONS ACTIVITY, REPORTING TO CREDIT AND OTHER BUSINESS RATING ORGANIZATIONS, LEGAL ACTION, AND WEB SITE ACCESS REVOCATION.
 Unless specifically authorized by FedBid, Sellers are prohibited from submitting to the Buyer pricing Information related to a Buy except in accordance with the Bid Process, set forth above.
 Such submission may constitute a Transaction By Other Means, as set forth, below, and result in revocation or suspension of some or all of Seller’s FedBid access privileges.
 Should Buyer request pricing confirmation from Seller after the Buy ends, Seller must provide the Bid Price (which includes the FedBid Fee) to Buyer.
 Should the Seller provide any pricing information other than Bid Price to the Buyer, resulting in exclusion of the FedBid Fee from Buyer’s Order, Seller will remain liable for full payment to FedBid of the FedBid Fee as provided herein.
 Buyers and Sellers are responsible for paying all expenses associated with conducting their respective businesses, whether selling, bidding, or buying through FedBid or accessing the Web Site.
 FedBid retains the right to institute subscription and/or per-event management fees based on written request or authorization from applicable parties.
 If FedBid receives notice that, due to inclusion of the FedBid Fee, the Selected Bid’s line item pricing is higher than the pricing for the same item in the Selected Seller’s applicable (i.e., matching the Contract Type specified by the Buyer in the IFB) published government contract, the FedBid Fee will be adjusted to ensure the Selected Bid’s line item pricing does not exceed the Selected Seller’s applicable published government contract pricing.
-Such notice from the Selected Seller must include either an active link to the applicable published government contract and pricing (e.g. GSA Advantage, etc.) or a copy of the applicable portion of the contract and pricing and should be submitted to ClientServices@FedBid.com at or before expiration of the Buy process as specified in the IFB and as determined by the Web Site system clock.
+Such notice from the Selected Seller must include either an active link to the applicable published government contract and pricing (e.g. GSA Advantage, etc.) or a copy of the applicable portion of the contract and pricing and should be submitted to ClientServices@FedBid.com at or before expiration of the Buy Process as specified in the IFB and as determined by the Web Site system clock.

 Shipping and Delivery